chiyodad/es678/10/README.md

         && typeof value === 'object'
         && typeof value[Symbol.iterator] === 'function');
 }
-Array elements and iterator.
+배열 요소와 이터레이터.
 The algorithm continues with the elements of the pattern (left-hand side of the arrow) and the iterator that was obtained from the iterable (right-hand side of the arrow).

 (3c) «pattern», «elements» ← iterator
   «pattern» ← getNext(iterator) // undefined after last item